ckuelker/quick-guide-en-us/Dev/HPC/fio.md

 Reminder: MiB = Mebibyte (basis 1014), MB = Megabyte (basis 1000)

-As we can see here the disk was fast, we requested 4g and it was able to run though its approximately 2 times in 60 seconds.
+As we can see here the disk was fast, we requested 4g and it was able to run through its approximately 2 times in 60 seconds.
 The most interesting value is **bw=127MiB/s**.

-If you have the CPU core number and the bandwidth to the storage subsystem, use more jobs in parallel.
-After this repeat with different block sizes, like 1m.
+If you have the number of CPU cores and the bandwidth to the storage subsystem, run more jobs in parallel.
+Then repeat with different block sizes, such as 1m.

 In contrast the version 3.19 from 2020 on a laptop from 2008: